tOOlmaRR/web-slideshow/README.md

 - **Manual Controls** - at any time you can move forward or backward in the current slideshow.
 This does not halt the slideshow in progress, but it does restart the timer.
 - **Slideshow Speed** - a slider control in the UI controls how long each slide will be displayed for.
 Changes take effect after transitioning to the next slide.
 - **Halt** - allows you to stop the slidehow on the current slide and pick up where you left off afterwards.
-- **Private Slideshows** - via DB configuration, you can limit access to selected slideshows.
+- **Private Slideshows** - via DB configuration, you can limit access to selected static slideshows.
 These slideshows only appear in the dropdown if you include a special query string parameter and value in your web request.
-Private slideshows appear in a red font, whereas public slideshows appear in green.
-- **Private Images** - you can limit access to specific images via DB configuration'.
+- **Private Images** - you can limit access to specific images via DB configuration.
 These images will only be included in slideshows if you are authorized to view them, even if the slideshow is a publicly available one.
 - **See Slide Details** - see details of the slide including size and filename.
 - **Update a Slide's Tags** - see and update which tags are associated to the current slide.
 Note that the slideshow interval is reset after adding/removing tags.